 - By January 1, 2021, Gymboree's internet websites and web content will conform with WCAG 2.0 Level AA.

 Feedback, Accessible Formats and Communication Supports

 - Gymboree encourages feedback regarding the manner in which it provides goods, services and facilities to people with disabilities.
-Gymboree will accept feedback in person at retail locations, by phoning our Customer Service number at 1-877-449-6932, by emailing us email@example.com or by writing to us at Gymboree Customer Service, 2299 Kids Way, Dixon, CA 95620.
+Gymboree will accept feedback in person at retail locations, by phoning our Customer Service number at 1-877-449-6932, by emailing us at firstname.lastname@example.org or by writing to us at Gymboree Customer Service, 2299 Kids Way, Dixon, CA 95620.

 Gymboree is committed to fair and accessible employment practices.
 By January 1, 2016, accessibility will be integrated into Gymborees employment-related practices throughout the employment life cycle, as set out in more detail in this section.
 Gymboree will take the following steps to notify the public and staff that, when requested, they will provide reasonable accommodations to persons with disabilities during the recruitment and assessment processes, and after individuals are hired.Recruitment

 - Existing recruitment, assessment and selection processes, material and procedures will be reviewed and modified by Human Resource staff as is necessary.